liferay-design/liferay.design/src/markdown/handbook/tools/jira/overview.md

 **WEBINAR**
 Request related to the creation of a [specific webinar](https://liferay.design/handbook/tools/jira-project/specific/webinar/) by the Communication Team.

-### What are parent, standard, and child issues?
+### Parent, standard, and child issues?

 Depending on the complexity of the projects tracked in Jira, you may want to group or nest different work items hierarchically.
 This can help your teams sweat the details on individual tasks while Scrum masters, project managers, or other team leaders track your team's bigger picture.

-***By default, Jira supports three levels of hierarchy:***
+**_By default, Jira supports three levels of hierarchy:_**

-- ***Parent issues*** (or epic issues) represent high-level initiatives or bigger pieces of work in Jira.
+-   **_Parent issues_** (or epic issues) represent high-level initiatives or bigger pieces of work in Jira.
 For product teams, a parent issue, or an epic, may represent a new feature in development.
 For service teams, parent issues may represent a major service request.
 For some teams, parent issue may represent major deliverables or phases of a project or initiative.

-- ***Standard issues*** represent regular business tasks.
+-   **_Standard issues_** represent regular business tasks.
 In Jira, standard issues are where daily work is discussed and carried out by team members.
 For product teams, standard issues (like bugs or stories) estimate and track the effort required to build an interaction or other end goal in any project.
 For service teams, standard issues represent different requests made by customers or stakeholders, like requesting service or support, or reporting problems or blockers with your infrastructure.

-- When needed, ***child issues*** (or subtask issues) can help a team break a standard issue into smaller chunks.
+-   When needed, **_child issues_** (or subtask issues) can help a team break a standard issue into smaller chunks.
 This can be helpful if a team underestimates the scope or complexity of their work.
 Child issues (or subtask issues) can be described and estimated separately to their related standard issue and can help a team better understand and estimate similar work in the future.

-## 2. Workflow (Map)
+## Workflows

-### Definition
-A workflow can be understood as a set of statuses and transitions related to an issue, showing how to move through during its lifecycle and also represents processes within our Jira Design Project.
+_A workflow can be understood as a set of statuses and transitions related to an issue, showing how to move through during its lifecycle and also represents processes within our Jira Design Project._

 All Jira projects contain issues that a team can view, work on, and transition through stages of work — from creation to completion.
 The path that issues take is called a workflow.
 So each workflow is composed of a set of statuses and transitions that a issue moves through during its lifecycle, and typically represents work processes within the Design Department context.

-Also there are ***workflow schemes*** to define the relationship between issue types and workflows.
+Also there are **_workflow schemes_** to define the relationship between issue types and workflows.
 Workflow schemes are associated with a project, and make it possible to use a different workflow for different combinations of project and issue types.
 It is possible to edit or create a more advanced workflow to match how each team works.

 TO DO